 By adopting this approach, we tackled and prioritised the needs and aspirations of the children in the planning and design of their urban environment, whilst strengthening their capacity to be a part of the decision-making processes that affect them.
-We identified short and mid-term interventions aimed at improving the liveability and safety of the favelas, which will be included in the Salvador Resilience Strategy to be launched in January 2019.
+We identified short and mid-term interventions aimed at improving the liveability and safety of the favelas, which were included in the Salvador Resilience Strategy launched in March 2019.

-By engaging children and considering their scale, senses, movements, interests, and behaviour, it is possible to make more qualified decisions to inform child-centred planning and programming, thereby creating outcomes that are beneficial for everyone. ” Sara Candiracci Associate Director, International Development
+By engaging children and considering their scale, senses, movements, interests, and behaviour, it is possible to make more qualified decisions to inform child-centred planning and programming, thereby creating outcomes that are beneficial for everyone. ” Sara Candiracci Associate Director, Inclusive and Resilient Cities Lead

 Creating safe cities for all

 A child-friendly approach to urban planning has the potential to unite a range of progressive agendas, including health and wellbeing, sustainability, resilience and safety.
 As a catalyst for urban resilience and innovation, putting children’s needs at the centre of planning can contribute to the creation of inclusive, liveable and safe cities that work better for everyone.